 - You will get to make a telephone call to contact a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be able to wear your street clothes, otherwise you you will have to change into a jail uniform – the jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your street clothes, otherwise you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that could help other people that get arrested make it through jail processing?